LuckyHyena/DnD/tomb_of_annihilation/dm_notes/port_nyanzaru_personae.md

 > Help Wanted: Draza is sentenced to die in the Executioner's Run, Belym begs someone to intervene.

-# Eshek
-Male acolyte of Savras.

-- Stumbles on the party in a trance and whispers "speak to the wise guardian of Orolunga, east of Mbala.
-She can direct you to what you seek."
-- Collapses, then has no memory of the past 12 hours except that he desperately needed to find people matching the Party's description.

 ![immovable rod](/images/immovable-rod.jpg)

 ## Merchant Princes